What is the main difference between SharkSnip and Pikkit?

 Is Pikkit better than SharkSnip for automatic tracking?

 Yes.
-Pikkit is the stronger fit for automatic sportsbook sync and tracking workflows.
-SharkSnip is stronger for model-driven pricing and sizing.
+Pikkit is the stronger fit for a standalone automatic tracking and social workflow.
+SharkSnip is framed here around model-driven pricing, staking discipline, calculators, and review.

 Does Pikkit support manual bet entry?